The Edward Street Baby Farm is due for release on 1 October 2020.

 In 1907, Perth woman Alice Mitchell was arrested for the murder of five-month-old Ethel Booth.
-During the inquest and subsequent trial, the state’s citizens were horrified to learn that at least 37 infants had died in Mitchell’s care in the previous six years.
+During the inquest and subsequent trial, the citizens of Western Australia were horrified to learn that at least 37 infants had died in Mitchell’s care in the previous six years.
 It became clear that she had been running a ‘baby farm’, making a profit out of caring for the children of single mothers and other ‘unfortunate women’.

 The Alice Mitchell murder trial gripped the city of Perth and the nation.
 On everyone’s mind was the question, “How did it come to this?”
 Why did the doctor who signed most of the death certificates fail to raise any alarm?
 Why did the health inspectors who regularly visited Alice Mitchell’s home allow her to go on taking in babies?

 The Edward Street Baby Farm retraces this infamous case, which ultimately led to legislative changes to protect children’s welfare.